A practical guide to modern Zendesk ticket labeling

 eesel AI pricing

-eesel AI's pricing is designed to be straightforward and predictable.
-All the main products, including AI Triage for automated tagging and routing, are included in every plan.
+eesel AI's pricing is straightforward and complements your Zendesk investment.
+All plans include AI Triage for automated tagging and routing.

 PlanPrice (billed annually)AI Interactions/moKey Unlocks for Labeling/Automation